Do you want on an African adventure to experience the incredible Big Five in the Masai Mara? Then our Kenya tours are perfect for you.

-Kenya has always been a popular country for intrepid travelers and wildlife enthusiasts alike, known for its beautiful game reserves, endless lush plains and abundance of wildlife, a Kenya tour is guaranteed to give you an epic safari experience.
+Kenya has always been a popular country for intrepid travellers and wildlife enthusiasts alike - known for its beautiful game reserves, endless lush plains, and abundance of wildlife, a Kenya tour is guaranteed to give you an epic safari experience.

-Our Safaris in Kenya allow you to see a piece of this paradise while staying in comfortable accommodation.
+Our Kenya tours allow you to see a piece of this paradise while staying in comfortable accommodation.

 Anthony has been amazing throughout my planning of my tour.
 He has been very quick in replying to my emails and always answering with everything I wanted to know.